-Vegetables and grains should fill up most of your plate, according to Hawaii Kaiser Permanente dietitians.
+Vegetables and grains should fill up most of your plate.
 Choose small portions of lean meat, poultry or fish.
-Select grilled chicken without the skin and limit batter fried dishes such as foods cooked tempura style.
-Also, watch canned and processed meats such as hot dogs that are usually high in fat and salt.
+Select grilled chicken without the skin and limit batter fried dishes.

 What’s for dessert?
-It’s hard to beat fresh fruits such as berries, pineapple, mango, papaya, grapes, oranges, cantaloupe or watermelon.
+It’s hard to beat fresh fruits such as bananas, grapes, and oranges.
 Fruit is an excellent source of fiber, vitamins and minerals, and has zero fat.
 Everyone, including people with diabetes, should eat three to four servings of fruit a day.
 Pies, cakes, pastries, and cookies are high in fat and cholesterol.
 If you can’t resist, have a small serving.